DatabayAG/ILIAS-LTI-Platform/CONCEPT.md

 @mjansenDatabay: Describe possible filters etc.

+A button "Re-calculate Results" is displayed over the gradebook to re-calculate the results of the users based on the scores provided by the context.

 ##### Score History

 The view presents a table of the following user score attributes for the "Line Items" of the specific tool in the "Context" of an ILIAS repository object: